 Sleeping in Pakbang

 The midway point between Huay Xai and Luang Prabang is a little village called Pakbeng.
-Well, it was little on my first trip.
+Well, it was small on my first trip.
 It got bigger.
 Instead of just one main street in the village, there are now two!
 Many new guesthouses have opened up, while the original one I stayed at in 2017 (Vatsana Guesthouse) seems to be closed.
 Sadly, the great pizza restaurant across the street from Vatsana is no more, but I found the Indian food at Khopchaideu Restaurant was quite good.
 Just know that there is actually a road connecting the pier to this restaurant and the rest of the guest houses on this street that doesn’t appear on Google Maps.

 If you’ve chosen to go with a tour for the slow boat, the more expensive ones include a preselected room in Pakbeng.
 It was a bit disconcerting back in 2017 to see several tour passengers board the boat the next morning covered in bed bug bites.
 It is possible to book accommodations online in advance, but there’s no reason why you can’t just get off the boat, walk up the street, pick the first guesthouse you think looks good and get a room there.
 I don’t actually think it’s possible for every place to be full.
-Many of the rooms are as little as 25,000 kip ($3) per night and come with the basic amenities, but you can pay just a couple dollars more for something a little (just a bit) more luxurious.
+Many of the rooms are as little as 25,000 kip ($3) per night [100,000 in 2022] and come with the basic amenities, but you can pay just a couple of dollars more for something a little (just a bit) more luxurious.

 In the morning, make your way back toward the boat for some really nice cafes that have your American breakfast, bagel or croissant and coffee ready to go.
 Pick up a couple more sandwiches or some fried rice, more water and any other snacks (at a premium).
 There are a few snacks (chips, instant noodles and soft drinks) available on the boat, but these are even more expensive.